SiyuanLi00/CoopGuard/README.md

 You can find our multi round jailbreak attack dataset in `dataset` folder.

-The dataset used in HoneyTrap is designed to simulate the progressive escalation of Jailbreak attacks against large language models (LLMs).
+The dataset used is designed to simulate the progressive escalation of Jailbreak attacks against large language models (LLMs).
 It includes a diverse set of harmful prompts, which attackers use to attempt to bypass security mechanisms and "break" the model.
 The dataset is organized into several key fields: `question`, `target`, `Rephrased_Question`, and `Jailbreak_question`.
 Each entry represents a distinct attack stage, with the `question` field containing an initial harmful query, while `target` provides the model's expected secure response.
 The `Rephrased_Question` reflects a variation of the original query, intended to evade detection, and the `Jailbreak_question` shows a refined attack using specific Jailbreak strategies such as "universal-attack," "multi-roleplaying," and "single-roleplaying."
 The dataset is structured to simulate multi-round interactions between attackers and the LLM, progressively increasing the sophistication and intensity of the attacks.
-It is crucial for training and testing the defense mechanisms in HoneyTrap, allowing us to evaluate how effectively our multi-agent system can handle evolving attack strategies.
+It is crucial for training and testing the defense mechanisms, allowing us to evaluate how effectively our multi-agent system can handle evolving attack strategies.

 ## Citation